 References

-After you create a search index, you can use the query methods provided by the search index to query data from multiple dimensions based on your business requirements.
-A search index usually provides the following query methods: term query, terms query, match all query, match query, match phrase query, prefix query, range query, wildcard query, geo query, Boolean query, KNN vector query, nested query, and exists query.
+After you create a search index, you can select a query type to perform multi-dimensional data queries.
+Search index query types include term query, terms query, match all query, match query, match phrase query, prefix query, range query, wildcard query, geo query, Boolean query, vector search, nested query, and exists query.